Lydia Loveless: Career

 The A.V.
 Club called Real "an adventurous, brutal honest sucker punch", while The Boston Globe said, "Loveless continues to manifest a remarkable combination of bruised vulnerability and desperate longing, alongside a tough, self-deprecating resilience, but there's more of the former and less of the latter this time.
-She's still preoccupied with the downsides of love: longing for something you don’t (or can’t) have, the inevitable dissolution of whatever you manage to find (and the difficulty of finding it in the first place), and the emotional pitfalls of navigating it."
+She's still preoccupied with the downsides of love: longing for something you don't (or can't) have, the inevitable dissolution of whatever you manage to find (and the difficulty of finding it in the first place), and the emotional pitfalls of navigating it."
 Rolling Stone liked the shift in genre towards a more pop sound.

-Loveless released her fourth studio album Daughter through her own label, Honey, You're Gonna Be Late Records on September 25, 2020.
+Loveless released their fourth studio album Daughter through their own label, Honey, You're Gonna Be Late Records on September 25, 2020.

 Documentary

-Loveless was the subject of a documentary called Who Is Lydia Loveless?, in which filmmaker Gorman Bechard (Color Me Obsessed, Every Everything: The Music, Life & Times of Grant Hart) documented the making of Loveless' album Real, as well as following her on the road, and looking into what life is like for a band at her level in the music industry.
+Loveless was the subject of a documentary called Who Is Lydia Loveless?, in which filmmaker Gorman Bechard (Color Me Obsessed, Every Everything: The Music, Life & Times of Grant Hart) documented the making of Loveless' album Real, as well as following their on the road, and looking into what life is like for a band at their level in the music industry.
 "I also wanted to look at stuff we normally don't see a lot of.
 What are the finances for a band like this?
 Where does the money go?
 Who gets the money?
 Is Spotify good?
 Is Spotify bad?
 How does piracy affect you?
 What about the fans?
 I really wanted to go into all of that for a band that can still sell out 200–250 seat venues and bars but is still all travelling in an old Ford van.
 A good night is when they have a couple of hotel rooms.
 No one is rolling in the dough so to speak.
-So what is it at that point when you have amazing critical success and acclaim but you’re not there yet?"
-In October 2015, Bechard and his crew filmed a live Lydia Loveless concert at Skully's in her hometown of Columbus for the documentary.
+So what is it at that point when you have amazing critical success and acclaim but you're not there yet?"
+In October 2015, Bechard and his crew filmed a live Lydia Loveless concert at Skully's in their hometown of Columbus for the documentary.
 The film had its world premiere on April 7, 2016 at the Columbus International Film & Video Festival.

 Songwriting

-Loveless characterizes her songwriting as 'singing about emotions'.
-Loveless is an avowed fan of Kesha, and has played "Blind" in her live shows, as well as in a recording featured on her Boy Crazy and Singles(s) release.
+Loveless characterizes their songwriting as "singing about emotions".
+Loveless is an avowed fan of Kesha, and has played "Blind" in their live shows, as well as in a recording featured on their Boy Crazy and Single(s) release.